A philosophical theory that states that humans have certain rights, moral values, and responsibilities that are inherent in human nature

-Natural law is a philosophical theory.
+Natural Law is a philosophical theory.
 It involves the idea that rights, values, and responsibilities are inherent in human nature.

 Understanding Natural Law

-The natural law theory is stated to have existed without even the requirement of human understanding or any kind of political order or legislature.
-To be explained further, natural law incorporates the idea that humans understand the difference between “right” and “wrong.”
+The Natural Law Theory is stated to have existed without even the requirement of human understanding or any kind of political order or legislature.
+Natural Law is based upon the idea that human beings inherently understand the difference between “right” and “wrong.”

-Many difficulties and concerns have surrounded natural law theory.
-For example, some believe that natural law theory is too simple as a concept and that it breaks down into complicated scenarios.
+Many difficulties and concerns have surrounded Natural Law Theory.
+For example, some believe that Natural Law Theory is too simple as a concept and that it breaks down into complicated scenarios.

-History of Natural Law
+History of Natural Law and Natural Justice

 Importance of Natural Law

-Natural law is important because it is applied to moral, political, and ethical systems today.
+Natural Law is important because it is applied to moral, political, and ethical systems today.
 It has played a large role in the history of political and philosophical theory and has been used to understand and discuss human nature.

 The second example includes the idea that two people create a child, and they then become the parents and natural caregivers for that child.
-It is something that natural law theory would explain as natural law because it is inherent within human beings, and any human-made law would not be required for humans to feel as though they need to act as the caregiver of their child.
+It is something that Natural Law Theory would explain as Natural Law because it is inherent within human beings, and any human-made law would not be required for humans to feel as though they need to act as the caregiver of their child.